gymnasium/gymcms/docs/README.md

   url: "https://gymnasium.github.io/take5/gym-5011.zip"
 ```

-### About Related Content
+### About Related Content {docsify-ignore}

+- Related content is optional
-- Each in the Related Content list has a label (the link text) and a URL
+- Each item in the Related Content list has a label (the link text) and a URL
 - Links to items hosted on Gymnasium open the same browser window
 - Links to items outside of the Gymnasium open in a new window/tab
 - There is no limit to the number of Related Content items